Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 - If you need returns logistics, buy a returns portal.

 Every other tool on this list manages a transaction.
-Return Signals builds the relationship that makes every transaction better.
+Signals builds the relationship that makes every transaction better.

 Frequently Asked Questions

-Is Return Signals an SMS marketing platform?
+Is Signals an SMS marketing platform?

 Marketing happens naturally, but it's a side effect.
 15% of conversations surface buying intent, and 5% of customers directly ask for purchase suggestions.
 The product is a personal relationship between the brand and every customer, starting with a two-way thread after delivery.
 Customers volunteer what they want to buy next because they trust the thread.
 Most brands keep their marketing SMS tool for campaigns and flows.